 - Dinners include a taco truck on Thursday, an evening of barbecue meats and an evening of grilled steak and salmon.

-For all meals, plenty of water and sports drinks will be provided for competitors.
-We normally have water, beer and soft drinks available for adult participants for evening meals, along with coffee in the morning breakfasts.
+For all meals, plenty of water and sports drinks will be available.
+We normally have water, beer and soft drinks available for adult participants for evening meals, along with coffee, hot tea and hot chocolate in the morning breakfasts.

 Participants have the option of bringing their own clipless pedals and cycling shoes if desired.
 The rental bikes come with flat platform pedals, but these can be swapped at the beginning of the Challenge (don’t forget to swap out the pedals at the end of the event to bring your set home!).